groff_diff(7) — Linux manual page

 break there, but the soft hyphen character does not mark

 the break point if it does (in contrast to “\%”).
-The
+This

 \?anything\?